-Both trends reduce the social economy and culture.
+Both trends reduce the social significance of marriage in the economy and culture.
 The norms that traditionally penalized unwed mothers and their children have weakened or been overturned, ending centuries of injustice but further reducing marriage's role in determining the course of people's lives.
 Today, 40 percent of cohabiting couples in the United States have children in the household, almost as high a proportion as the 45 percent of married couples who have kids, according to the 2000 Census.
 We don't have a TV show about that yet, but it's just a al expectations than ever.